juanclopgar97/python_sharp/README.md

 ## Tools and support

-Currently there is an upcoming effort to create a VS code extension to deliver a better expirence while using python sharp, an example of this is a custom OUTLINE to visualize *@property* and *@event* with its corresponding icons as the next image shows:
+Currently there is an upcoming effort to create a VS code extension to deliver a better experience while using python sharp, an example of this is a custom OUTLINE to visualize *@property* and *@event* with its corresponding icons as the next image shows:

 ![outline support](https://raw.githubusercontent.com/juanclopgar97/python_sharp/refs/heads/master/documentation_images/outline_support.png)